DongzeHE/scpca-docs/docs/faq.md

 For a bulk RNA-seq experiment, this will result in a single sequencing library.

 In most cases, each sample will only have one corresponding single-cell library, and may also have an associated bulk RNA-seq library.
-However, in some cases multiple libraries were created by separate droplet generation and sequencing from the same sample, resulting in more than one library ID being associated with the same sample ID.
+However, in some cases multiple libraries were created by separate droplet generation and sequencing from the same sample, resulting in more than one single-cell library ID being associated with the same sample ID.

 ## Why do some samples have missing participant IDs?

-The `participant_id` indicates the participant from which a collection of samples was obtained.
+The `participant_id`, when present, indicates the participant from which a collection of samples was obtained.
 For example, one participant may have a sample collected both at initial diagnosis and at relapse.
 This would result in two different sample ID's, but the same participant ID.
-For the most part, each participant only has one corresponding sample that was collected and submitted for sequencing.
+However, for most participants, only a single sample was collected and submitted for sequencing.
-Because of this, many of the samples do not have a participant ID and only those samples in which multiple unique samples have been obtained from the same participant will a participant ID be present.
+Because of this, many of the samples do not have a separate participant ID.
+Participant IDs are only present for samples that were derived from the same participant as at least one other sample.

 ## What genes are included in the reference transcriptome?